waterhy/Bias_Correction/README.md

 ### Quantile Empirical Mapping
 •	Lyra, A., & Loukas, A. (2023).
 Simulation and Evaluation of Water Resources Management Scenarios Under Climate Change for Adaptive Management of Coastal Agricultural Watersheds.
 Water Resources Management, 37(6-7), 2625-2642.https://doi.org/10.1007/s11269-022-03392-x

 •	Lyra, A., Loukas, A., Sidiropoulos , P., & Vasiliades , L. (2024).
 Climate Change Impacts on Nitrate Leaching and Groundwater Nitrate Dynamics Using a Holistic Approach and Med‒CORDEX Climatic Models.
 Water.
-2024, 16, x. https://doi.org/10.3390/xxxxx
+2024,16(3), 465. https://doi.org/10.3390/w16030465

 ### Delta Mean and/or Delta Mean and Variance and/or Quantile Gamma Mapping
 •	Lyra, A., & Loukas, A. (2023).
 Simulation and Evaluation of Water Resources Management Scenarios Under Climate Change for Adaptive Management of Coastal Agricultural Watersheds.
 Water Resources Management, 37(6-7), 2625-2642.https://doi.org/10.1007/s11269-022-03392-x